Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Detailed protocol description

 \paragraph{Byzantine equivocation} The assignment algorithm solves the intersection problem for correct aggregators.
 However, if an aggregator $a_i$ is Byzantine, it may deviate from its algorithm and equivocate, i.e., it can choose two different sets $\mathcal{S}_i^{'\tau} \subseteq \assign(\tau)[i]$ and $\mathcal{S}_i^{''\tau} \subseteq \assign(\tau)[i]$ of size $\rho$ that differ in exactly one client.
 If $a_i$ manages to lure correct aggregators into aggregating and reconstructing the values associated with both subsets, it could learn the exact gradient of an individual client.

 To avoid this equivocation, we carefully craft the SS scheme used to reconstruct the sum of the masks $s_j$ such that Byzantine aggregators cannot reconstruct two different sums of masks.
-In practice, we require that, to reconstruct a mask shared using SS, $n_a-t_a$ shares must be gathered.
-Hence, as $n_a\ge 3t_a+1$, equivocation is prevented without impacting the liveness of the protocol.
+In practice, we require that $n_a-t_a$ shares must be gathered to reconstruct a mask.
+Therefore, reconstructing two different sums of masks for a unique cluster would require getting two non-intersecting quorums of $n_a-2t_a$ correct processes to reconstruct different intra-cluster aggregates for this cluster, which is not possible since $n_a>3t_a$.